stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Set the visualization type to **Bit Meter** to enable these settings.

+`Mode`

+Determines if the bit meter displays the bits of a floating-point sample or an integer sample.

+`Bits per integer`

+Sets the number of bits an integer sample will use in *Integer* mode.

 `Opacity Mode`

 Renders the bit histogram by varying the opacity of the bars instead of the height.